Description

 Status

-Permits are underway and construction on the first phase of the park is expected to start in 2025, pending cleanup remediation activities.
+Construction on the first phase of the park is began in January 2026.
 Phase 1 will be constructed at the same time as the cleanup activities at the R.G.
 Haley and Cornwall Avenue Landfill sites.
 Phase 1 construction work will include underground utilities, beach creation, trees, trails, and parking.